Which place is cheaper, Brussels or Bucharest?

 If you're looking for night time activities Brussels has a few options to choose from.
 The city's nightlife is quieter and more mellow than some other major cities around Europe.
 That doesn't mean there aren't plenty of dance clubs and bars where you can hang out.
 Keep your wits about you after the sun goes down as some areas are a bit rougher than others.

-Many people head to Bucharest to see the old town.
+Bucharest has an old town worth visiting.
 The old town dates back to the 15th and 16th centuries, with much of the historical charm seen in the architecture.
 Many of the buildings have been restored, but others are still awaiting repairs.
 This gives the area a sense of authenticity that you often miss in other old towns.

 The abundance of shops in Brussels make it a world-class shopping destination.
 Although it's famous for diamonds, the city also has many shopping streets where you can find designer brands, vintage shops, and other unique boutiques that are fun to explore.